po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Open `18-Stu__Fetch_Options/Solved/assets/js/script.js` in your IDE and explain the following:

-    * 🔑 We write our fetch request.
+    * 🔑 We write the fetch request.

     ```js
     fetch('https://api.github.com/repos/nodejs/node/issues?per_page=5',
     ```

-    * 🔑 We pass through our `cache: reload` option using the `init` object.
+    * 🔑 We pass through the `cache: reload` option using the `init` object.

     * 🔑 The browser fetches the resource from the remote server without first looking in the cache, but then will update the cache with the downloaded resource.